RanvierMUD/docs/docs/coding/commands.md

 module.exports = {
   // `usage` is shown when viewing the helpfile for a command, see the Helpfiles section for more detail
   usage: 'inventory',
+  metadata: {
-  command : state => (args, player) => {
+    someData: 'you can use the metadata config to store any extra settings' }, command : state => (args, player) => {
     if (!player.inventory || !player.inventory.size) {
       /*